|People Who Have Joined Forces Again Wadizas 'Official Partners'

 (Photo: Reviews from Luave Whipped Duvet Supporters)

 Sang-hwan 🏃: Without a doubt when the results turn out well I feel the greatest sense of fulfillment.
-The moment we exceed our funding goal, I feel truly proud knowing that we’ve created a result that satisfies both the maker and the supporters.
+The moment we exceed our funding goal, I feel truly proud knowing that we’ve created a result that satisfies both the makers and the supporters.
 And when they reach out, my heart swells with joy.
 I believe that’s proof we’re building partnerships based on trust and confidence.

 Changseong☕: I remember something the head of an agency said in an article I read a while back.
-“The quality of work means taking responsibility until the very end.
+“The quality of work means taking responsibility until the very end.”

-That is why Giver, as an official partner, does not merely serve as a “single image,” but we work with the mindset of sharing the burden of the brand.
-We never evaluate the work ourselves or assume “this is good enough” until we receive feedback from the maker.
-The habit of genuinely immersing ourselves in the brand.
+That is why Giver, as an official partner, does not merely serve as “a single image,” but we work with the mindset of sharing the burden of the brand.
+We never evaluate the work ourselves or assume “this is good enough” until we receive feedback from the maker. ✔ The habit of genuinely immersing ourselves in the brand.
 That is the value we hold most dear.

 Sang-hwan 🏃: Track 03 is a team that competes well.
 And we take that very seriously.
-When makers begin collaborating with partner companies, what they expect isn’t just execution—it’s a sharper perspective than our own and different results.
+When makers begin collaborating with partner companies, what they expect isn’t just execution—it’s a perspective sharper than our own and different results.

 What kind of partnersdo you think you two would be for a maker? 🧑🤝🧑